 The Raj and Neera Singh Professor, Biomedical Engineering

-Explore ICM labs, mingle with the faculty, students and postdocs, view poster presentations and enjoy dinner while you’re at it!
+Mingle with faculty, students, and postdoctoral fellows.
+View posters, ask questions, and enjoy dinner while you’re at it!